 One Bite Rule

-- The defendant owned or possessed the dog.
+- The defendant had possession of the dog.

-- The defendant owed a duty of reasonable care to prevent the dog from harming others.
+- The defendant owed a reasonable duty of care to others by preventing the dog from inflicting harm.

-- The defendant breached this duty of care.
+- The defendant breached that duty of care, and

-- The breach of duty led to the plaintiff’s injury.
+- The breach of duty caused the plaintiff’s dog bite injury.

 Animal Control Violations

-What Types of Damages Might You Recover from a Dog Bite Injury?
+What Compensation Might You Recover Following a Dog Attack?

-A dog bite injury might entitle you to recover the following damages:
+Dog bite injuries can range in severity, but those that cause serious injuries might entitle you to recover the following damages:

-- Future medical costs, especially if you require multiple surgeries due to scarring and disfigurement
+- Future medical costs, especially when victims need multiple reconstructive surgeries

 - Lost wages for time missed from work

-- Lost earning capacity in the event of a permanent disability
+- Lost earning capacity if a dog bite results in a long-term disability